lauranyberg/lauranyberg-repository/week-1/12-self-introduction.md

 - Your preferred way of connecting with the group each week (hangout, email, in person, if possible).

 ## Release 5: Celebrate
 You made it through Week 1!
 How do you feel?
-Feel free to share your thoughts on the cohort slack channel using hashtag #EDAU1W1 so your cohort mates can easily find your comment.
+Feel free to share your thoughts on the cohort's Slack channel!
 If you want to tell us how you're feeling, email phase0@devacademy.co.nz